9 Proven Ways You Can Increase Your Conversion Rate

-Look at What Your Site’s Data is Showing You
+Look at What Google Analytics is Saying

 Crafting a conversion rate optimization strategy without basing it on data first is like baking without the exact measurements.
 You may have all the ingredients in hand but there’s no guarantee you’ll get your desired results in mind.

 As the famed quote goes, “You can’t improve what you can’t measure.”